11notes/docker-eth-checkpoint-sync/README.md

 ## Tipps
 * Use a webproxy to terminate the SSL connection and proxy to :5555 of this container (like nginx)
-* If you use prysm and want to provide states, you need a prysm synced from genesis!
+* If you use prysm and want to provide states, you need a prysm synced from genesis (~5M blocks)!
+* Use [telegraf](https://github.com/influxdata/telegraf) to export :9090 to [influxdb](https://github.com/influxdata/influxdb)